Lou-John/Lou-John/README.md

 ---

 ### 👨‍💻 About Me :
-I am a fourth year french CS student, currently doing my masters.
+I am a fifth year CS student, currently doing my masters.
 I am also working at Groupe Casino for a two year internship.

 - :telescope: I’m working as a Software Engineer and contributing to frontend and backend for building web applications.

-- :seedling: Exploring Technical Content Writing.
+-

-- :zap: In my free time, I'm struggling on leetcode, I'm reading or I'm boxing
+- :zap: Currently building a home plant care app.

 ---